juanseo0/SchedulingAlgorithms/README.md

 # Scheduling Algorithms

-This project involves implementing several different process scheduling algorithms.
+This project involves implementing several different process scheduling algorithms for the CPU.

 The scheduler will be assigned a predefined set of tasks and will schedule the tasks based on the selected scheduling algorithm.
 Each task is assigned a priority and CPU burst.
 The following scheduling algorithms will be implemented:

 - First-come, first-served (FCFS), which schedules tasks in the order in which they request the CPU.
 - Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks' next CPU burst.